mach3-software/MaCh3Tutorial/README.md

 **Warning**: If you modified files in the main `MaCh3Tutorial` folder instead of `build`, you will have to call `make install` for the changes to propagate!
 Generally speaking, it is good practice to work from the `build` directory and make your config changes there so that local changes do not have to be tracked by git.

+### Config Overrides
-Alternatively, you can dynamically override your configurations at the command line like this:
+Instead of changing the config file `TutorialConfigs/FitterConfig.yaml` above directly, you can instead dynamically override your configurations at the command line like this:
 ```bash
 ./bin/MCMCTutorial TutorialConfigs/FitterConfig.yaml General:MCMC:NSteps:100000
 ```
-You can add as many configuration overrides here as you like, as long as the format is `[executable] [config] ([option1] [option2] ...)`
+In this way, you can add as many configuration overrides here as you like, as long as the format is `[executable] [config] ([option1] [option2] ...)`.

+**Warning** This overriding process is only possible for the "main config" (i.e., configs that respond directly to the `Manager` class in MaCh3 core).
+This main config is used with the apps in the `Tutorial` folder here; for the other apps (mainly plotting apps like `PredictivePlotting`) that read from `bin/TutorialDiagConfig.yaml`, this is not possible, as further command line arguments are interpreted as *input ROOT files*, not override directives.

 ### Processing MCMC Outputs
 Being able to visualise and analyse the output of the MCMC is standard procedure after a chain has finished.
 MaCh3 uses `ProcessMCMC` to transform the raw output from the MCMC into smaller outputs that are more easily digested by downstream plotting macros.
 You can run it using